Skip to main content

 2017 MTT 420RR: 273 mph

-Instead of a traditional internal-combustion engine, the MTT 420RR utilizes a gas turbine engine.
+Instead of a traditional internal combustion engine, the MTT 420RR uses a gas turbine engine.
 If any of those motorcycles we drew as kids made it into production, they would be as crazy as the MTT 420RR.
-The Rolls-Royce Allison 250-C20 Series gas turbine engine produces a monstrous 420 horsepower and 500 pound-feet of torque — a ludicrous figure for a bike.
+The Rolls-Royce Allison 250-C20 Series gas turbine engine in this bike produces a monstrous 420 horsepower and 500 pound-feet of torque — a ludicrous figure for a bike.

 In addition to the gas turbine engine, the MTT 420RR has lightweight carbon-fiber fairings, light 17-inch carbon-fiber wheels, and an aluminum alloy frame.
 In case you were wondering, the “RR” part of the 420RR’s name stands for Race Ready, which the motorcycle certainly is.
 The MTT 420RR has a claimed top speed of 273 mph or, in MTT’s words, “Faster than you will ever dare to go.”